Tuition & Financial Aid

 To learn more about financial support resources through the UW Graduate School, such as finding outside funding and financial aid for minority students, please check the University of Washington Graduate School and the University of Washington Library.

-B BUS 502: Quantitative Methods and Business Statistics
+B BUS 502: Business Statistics

-B BUS 503: Financial & Managerial Accounting
+B BUS 503: Financial Reporting and Analysis

-B BUS 504: Economics for Business Leaders
+B BUS 504: Microeconomics for Business

 B BUS 505: Financial Management